wewefel/Triton_Bot/README.md

 ### Prerequisites

+1. Ensure Python 3.9.0 is installed:
+* Before starting, make sure Python 3.9.0 is installed on your system.
+You can check this by running python3 --version in your terminal or command prompt.
+If it’s not installed, you should install it from the official Python website.
-1. Install Git: If you don't already have Git installed on your computer, you'll need to install it first.
-You can download Git from [git-scm.com](git-scm.com)
+2. Install Git: If you don't already have Git installed on your computer, you'll need to install it first.
+You can download Git from [here](https://git-scm.com/).
-2. Copy the Repository URL: On the repository page, click on the "Code" button.
-This will open a dropdown where you can see the URL to clone the repository.
-You can choose either to clone with HTTPS or with SSH (SSH requires that you have set up your SSH keys in GitHub).
-3. Open Your Terminal or Command Prompt: Open your terminal (or command prompt in Windows) and navigate to the directory where you want to clone the repository (this example uses desktop as the directory, but feel free to change).
+3. Open Your Terminal or Command Prompt: Navigate to the directory where you want to clone the repository (this example uses desktop as the directory, but feel free to change).
 * On Windows:
    ``` sh
    cd Desktop